 You popped the question, the date’s set, the venue’s booked, invitations have been sent and the stag weekend is in hand.
 It’s just that minor detail of a groom’s speech still to be written.
 Keep your new wife happy on the big day with these tips.

-Although it’s good practise to mention the best man and your ushers, and make a bit of fun at them at their expense, always remember that your wedding day is about your bond with your bride, not your best mates.
+Although it’s good practice to mention the best man and your ushers while poking fun at them at their expense, always remember that your wedding day is about your bond with your bride, not your best mates.
 Whatever you do, don’t spend the majority of your speech reminiscing about your lads holiday – or you’ll have one unhappy bride.

 Nothing gets more of heart-warming cheer than the line “my wife and I…”.
-I agree it’s predictable and a little bit cheesy, but the novelty of hearing it for the first time never fails to make a new bride smile, or indeed every one of your guests.
+It’s predictable and a little bit cheesy, but the novelty of hearing it for the first time never fails to make a new bride smile, or indeed every one of your guests.

 Using the occasional predictable phrase, as above, is fine, but don’t get too reliant on these one-liners, or your speech could easily sound like an internet cut and paste job.
 Your new bride wants you to talk about her, so be creative and keep it personal.